By Deborah Jeanne Sergeant

 If you or your child has just been fitted with braces, it may seem like your orthodontist has all the bases covered as you visit every eight weeks or so.

-Before applying braces, orthodontists perform X-rays and clean the teeth as part of the procedure, but that’s not the same as a general dentist appointment since it doesn’t include all of the services a general dentist provides.
+Before applying braces, orthodontists perform X-rays and clean the teeth as part of the dental hygiene exam procedure, but that’s not the same as a general dentist appointment since it doesn’t include all of the services a general dentist provides and these days there are virtual consultation as well given the situation of course.
+With development in healthcare there are easier methods like invisaligns for teens which doesn’t come in the way of their self-confidence.

 “We have some who say, ‘I saw the orthodontist, so I don’t need to get my teeth cleaned,’ but it’s even more important to continue with your regular hygiene schedule,” said Kristin Nylen, dentist at Oswego Family Dentistry in Oswego.
 “You need dental visits to remove the deposits that build up.”